 Technology

 Throughout this paper there has been evidence that the 100 ms ruling as a disqualification limit for false starts in elite athletics is too short.
 This needs to be taken in the context of the current technology utilised to measure an athlete’s RT.
 The IAAF approved technology does not record the quickest RT, or the first movement of the athlete, but rather the addition of the time to produce a predefined force along with the RT.
-Pain and Hibbs (2007) suggest that RTs of 85 ms are possible; this paper does not contradict these findings but rather suggests that these reduced RTs are similar to the time until the very first reaction of an elite athlete after a starter's pistol.
+Pain and Hibbs (2007) suggested that RTs of 85 ms are possible; this paper does not contradict these findings but rather suggests that these reduced RTs are similar to the time until the very response of an elite athlete after a start signal.
 It is the authors’ belief that utilising high-speed cameras or laser technology to record RTs could result in RTs in the region of 85 ms.

 Conclusions